numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

   interpretable meaning, mainly because there is no *a priori* way to determine *how much* more difficult it is to reach a function value that is two times smaller.
-  This, indeed, largely depends on the specific function and the specific function value reached.
+  This largely depends on the specific function and the specific function value reached.

 * The fixed-target approach (horizontal cut)
   *measures the time* to
   reach a target function value.
 The measurement allows conclusions of the
-  type: Algorithm A is two (or ten, or a hundred) times faster than Algorithm B in solving this problem (i.e. reaching the given target function value).
+  type: Algorithm A is two (or ten, or a hundred) times faster than Algorithm B in solving this problem.
-  The choice if the target value determines the difficulty and possibly even characteristic of the problem to be solved.
+  The choice of the target value determines the difficulty and often characteristic of the problem to be solved.

 Furthermore, for algorithms that are invariant under certain transformations of the function value (for example under order-preserving transformations, as